hololinked-dev/docs/docs/howto/articles/servers.md

 --8<-- "docs/howto/code/thing_basic_example.py:37:52"
 ```

+Properties follow the python descriptor protocol.
 In non expert terms, when a custom get-set method is not provided,
 properties look like class attributes however their data containers are instantiated at object instance level by default.
 For example, the [`serial_number`](#__codelineno-2-9) property defined
 previously as `String`, whenever set/written, will be complied to a string and assigned as an attribute to each instance